edouardb/mailtrain-docker/README.md

 ### Configuration

-You can edit the maridb environment variables in `docker-compose.yml` to set your smtp and mailtrain settings
+You can edit the maridb environment variables in `docker-compose.yml` to set your smtp settings

 You can edit the Mailtrain configuration file in `config/mailtrain/production.toml`